chef/automate/components/automate-chef-io/content/docs/data-collection.md

 data_collector.token '<API_TOKEN_FROM_STEP_1>'
 ```

-### Setting Up Chef Client to Send Compliance Scan Data Directly to Chef Automate
+### Setting Up Chef Infra Client to Send Compliance Scan Data Directly to Chef Automate

-Now that the Chef Client is configured for data collection, you can also enable Compliance Scanning
+Now that the Chef Infra Client is configured for data collection, you can also enable Compliance Scanning
 on via the [Audit Cookbook](https://github.com/chef-cookbooks/audit).

 * Set the following attributes for the audit cookbook: